Life on Mission (Being a Disciple)

 Living the Extraordinary through the Ordinary

-We accomplish extraordinary things for God by day in and day out obeying him and honoring him in the mundane ordinary things he commands us to do.
-While God gives each of us different callings (a missionary in a foreign land, a foster parent, a pastor, a mother, a businessmen or a student), our mission is always the same: sharing the good news of Jesus, loving our neighbor as ourself, forgiving our enemies, caring for the needs of others, and faithfully seeking God and his will in everything we do.
+We accomplish extraordinary things for God by day in and day out obeying Him and honoring Him in the mundane ordinary things He commands us to do.
+While God gives each of us different callings (a missionary in a foreign land, a foster parent, a mother, a business person, or a student), our mission is always the same: sharing the good news of Jesus, loving our neighbor as ourselves, forgiving our enemies, caring for the needs of others, and faithfully seeking God and His will in everything we do.

 The amazing part about stepping out in faith and following Jesus no matter where He leads, is how much it strengthens your faith in Him.
 When we go places that are uncomfortable, when we serve Him in areas we feel inadequate, when we are put in situations where we will fail if He doesn't come through for us, we will clearly see how much God is working and moving in our lives!
 What a joy to see His strength and power and what a comfort to trust Him more and more through the challenges.